Confirming Wave Turbulence Predictions in Rotating Turbulence

-In contrast, the smaller scales of the flow are dominated by $ \boldsymbol{v}_{3D}$, whose energy density scales as $k_{r}^{-5/2}$, consistent with the WTT prediction for a forward cascade [Eq.\ \eqref{eq:galtier spectrum k_r k_z}].
+In contrast, the smaller scales are dominated by $ \boldsymbol{v}_{3D}$, whose energy density scales as $k_{r}^{-5/2}$, consistent with the WTT prediction for a forward cascade [Eq.\ \eqref{eq:galtier spectrum k_r k_z}].

 Motivated by these observations, we examine whether the 3D component of the flow consists of inertial waves and whether its energy spectrum is consistent with the full scaling of Eq. (\ref{eq:galtier spectrum k_r k_z}).
 The 3D velocity field was Fourier transformed in space and time, leading to $\boldsymbol{v}_{3D}(\boldsymbol{k}, \omega)$.
-The corresponding 4D energy spectrum is defined as $E(\boldsymbol{k}, \omega) = (1/2) \, |\boldsymbol{v}_{3D}(\boldsymbol{k}, \omega)|^2$.
-We compute $E(\theta, \omega)$ by integrating $E(\boldsymbol{k}, \omega)$ over $\phi$ and small scales (relative to the injection scale).
-We find that the kinetic energy is localized along the dispersion relation Eq.\ (\ref{eq:dispersion_relation}) (Fig \ref{fig:dispersion relation after the decomposition}).
+The corresponding 4D energy spectrum is defined as $E(\boldsymbol{k}, \omega) = (1/2) \, |\boldsymbol{v}_{3D}(\boldsymbol{k}, \omega)|^2$ and its average over $\phi$ and small scales (relative to the injection scale) is $E(\theta, \omega)$.
+Plotting $E(\theta, \omega)$ (Fig \ref{fig:dispersion relation after the decomposition}), we find that the kinetic energy is localized along the dispersion relation Eq.\ (\ref{eq:dispersion_relation}).
 This spectral behavior is a direct confirmation that $\boldsymbol{v}_{3D}$ consists of inertial waves.
 In contrast to the spectrum of the full velocity field (see \cite{yarom2014experimental, yarom2017experimental, shaltiel2024direct}), the residual 3D flow does not exhibit a pileup of energy near $\theta\rightarrow \pi/2$ (corresponding to very low frequencies), showing that the slow quasi-2D modes are separated from the 3D flow field.

 The scaling of the energy spectrum in Eq.\ \eqref{eq:galtier spectrum k_r k_z} is highly anisotropic, and its validation requires an independent measurement of the energy density as a function of both $k_z$ and $k_r$.
-Due to limited resolution in $k_z$, we use the dispersion relation [Eq.~\eqref{eq:dispersion_relation}] to express $k_z$ in terms of $\omega$, for which we have excellent resolution (see SI~\cite{supp_material} for additional details).
-Rewriting the dispersion relation [Eq.~\eqref{eq:dispersion_relation}] in terms of the normalized frequency gives $\omega/(2\Omega) = k_z/k\approx k_z/k_r$, the mixed wave vector-frequency spectrum associated with Eq.~\eqref{eq:galtier spectrum k_r k_z} becomes
+Since $\bm{v}_{3D}$ consists of inertial waves (Fig.3), we use the dispersion relation [Eq.~\eqref{eq:dispersion_relation}] to express $k_z$ in terms of $\omega$, for which we have excellent resolution (see SI~\cite{supp_material} for additional details).
+Rewriting the dispersion relation [Eq.~\eqref{eq:dispersion_relation}] in terms of the normalized frequency gives $\omega/(2\Omega) = k_z/k\approx k_z/k_r$, the mixed wave vector-frequency energy spectrum associated with Eq.~\eqref{eq:galtier spectrum k_r k_z} \footnote{including a Jacobian, which does not appear in Eq.~\eqref{eq:galtier spectrum k_r k_z}.
+So this is the energy per unit mass per $k_r$ per $\omega$.} becomes